-This post is about 500 words.
+This post is approximately 450 words.
+Many of them rewritten.

 But there are holes.
 Flat characters and scenes.
 I expect there’s a bunch of garbage to purge, as well as scenes that contradict each other.
 That’s fine and was anticipated.
 Unlike that foolish youth I used to be, I understand that your first draft is not your only draft.
 Stephen King’s rule of thumb is to cut 10% of your first draft here.
 For those of you who like math, that’s a 9,200-word removal, or 2-3 chapters.